barto95100/synology-download-station/LOVELACE_EXAMPLES.md

 Affiche chaque téléchargement avec toutes ses informations (comme dans l'interface Synology).

-*Displays each download with all its information (like in the Synology interface).*

 ### Version 1 : Liste compacte avec barres de progression